 Draft resolution on the new CEPA approach

-bis.
-RECALLING Resolution IX.18 Establishment of an Oversight Panel for the CEPA activities of the Convention;2.
-RECALLING Resolution XIII.5 Review of the fourth Strategic Plan of the Ramsar Convention;3.
-RECALLING Resolution XII.9, including the communication, capacity building, education, participation and awareness (CEPA) programme for 2016-24;
+RECALLING Resolution IX.18 Establishment of an Oversight Panel for the CEPA activities of the Convention; Resolution VIII.31 The Convention’s Programme on communication, education and public awareness (CEPA) 2003-2008; and Resolution XII.9, including the communication, capacity building, education, participation and awareness (CEPA) programme for 2016-24;

+2. RECALLING Resolution XIII.5 Review of the fourth Strategic Plan of the Ramsar Convention; that instructed the CEPA Oversight Panel to develop a new approach for advising on and supporting CEPA in the Convention;

+3. RECALLING Resolution XII.9, including the communication, capacity building, education, participation and awareness (CEPA) programme for 2016-24;

-4. RECOGNIZING that there are limitations and lost opportunities associated with a separate CEPA programme and that the closer alignment of communication, education, participation and awareness activities with the core work of the Convention will better deliver on the goals and mission;
+4. RECOGNIZING that while there is an active programme of CEPA work underway, there are limitations and lost opportunities associated with a separate CEPA programme and that the closer alignment of CEPA activities with the core work of the Convention will better deliver on itse goals and mission;

-5. NOTING that the new CEPA approach has been developed so that it may be integrated into the current strategic plan (SP4) [using a thematic annex; (see Annex 2)] and the [be considered in the development of the] new strategic plan (SP5);
+5. NOTING that the new CEPA approach has been developed so that it may be integrated into the current strategic plan (SP4) [using a thematic annex; (see Annex 2)] and the [be considered in the development of the] new strategic plan (SP5) as appropriate;

 6. RECOGNIZING that Contracting Parties, International Organization Partners (IOPs) and other partners will have different capacities and priorities, and that the new CEPA approach [provides] flexibility [in implementation]; and